 Comprehensive energy production and consumption information for most countries.

-Paleo data come from natural sources such as tree rings, ice cores, corals, and ocean and lake sediments creating an archive of weather and climate back hundreds to millions of years.
-NOAA Paleo provides data and information scientists need to understand natural climate variability and future climate change.
+Paleoclimatology data are derived from natural sources such as tree rings, ice cores, corals, stalagmites, and ocean and lake sediments.
+These proxy climate data extend the weather and climate information archive by hundreds to millions of years.
+The data include geophysical or biological measurement time series and some reconstructed climate variables such as temperature and precipitation.

 Global information system for coral reefs.